GuidanceMantras/GuidanceMantras/README.md

 - Do not consider grass is greener on other side always, while taking decision
 - revisit your thoughts before finally agreeing with it
 - Keep your ego, attitude, and all the bad personalities of you aside while taking decisions
+- Learn to take the tough decisions in life, profession, business

 ### Happiness
 - Will be added later